-Lastly, I have to verify that our information is accurate.
-To protect my personal data, you will notice the blacked out portions in some of the screenshots.
+Lastly, I have to verify that my information is accurate.
+To protect my personal data, you will notice the blacked-out portions in some of the screenshots.

 Step 5: I wasn’t sure which option to choose for this, but ended up with “Sending money regularly to my family”.
 In hindsight, maybe this wasn’t the best decision I’ve ever made as it wasn’t my family I was sending money to.

-Strangely, to me as least, I was asked for the reason of my transfer, which I thought I had given earlier.
-Looking back at the screenshots I took for this article, I realise I may have mis-read the earlier question.
+Strangely, to me as least, I was asked for the reason for my transfer, which I thought I had given earlier.
+Looking back at the screenshots I took for this article, I realise I may have misread the earlier question.
 No harm done?

 I clicked “Other” this time.

-Step 6: Review that your sending your funds to the correct person and bank account.
+Step 6: Review that you’re sending your funds to the correct person and bank account.

 Hassle-Free Way To Send Money Overseas

 The next day, the funds were indeed transferred into the account in Indonesia.
-The funds was also processed much quicker than the 11 hours they estimated it may take.
+The funds was also processed much quicker than the 11 hours they estimated it might take.